 Topping the list of objections to buying or leasing a PEV is concern about the vehicle's range—will it have enough juice to get me where I need to be and back.
 But that's not the only misperception these electric vehicles face in the marketplace, according to a survey conducted by Navigant Research.

 Equally damaging is the belief that PEVs are no more economical than gasoline vehicles.
 More than a third (37 percent) of the 1,000 consumers surveyed believes that PEVs are actually more expensive to own in the long run.

 Additionally, 37 percent believe that PEV batteries are dangerous, a sentiment reinforced by news reports of the grounding of all Boeing Dreamliner passenger jets as a result of problems with their onboard batteries.

 And even those respondents who expressed interest in PEVs showed signs of concern, as more than one- third believes that current PEV owners are often stranded as a result of their vehicle running out of power.

 "So-called 'range anxiety' continues to be the No. 1 reason cited by consumers who are not interested in purchasing PEVs," said Dave Hurst, principal research analyst with Navigant Research.
 "A number of other negative perceptions continue to persist, however, helping to explain why overall consumer interest in PEVs has declined since 2011."

-Reach BusinessNewsDaily senior writer Ned Smith at firstname.lastname@example.org.
-Follow him on Twitter @nedbsmith.
-Follow us @BNDarticles, Facebook or Google +.
+Follow BusinessNewsDaily senior writer Ned Smith on Twitter @nedbsmith.
+Follow us on Twitter @BNDarticles, Facebook or Google+.